ni-ze/rocketmq-streams/README.md

     + ```reduce```: performs custom summary calculations in the window.
 + ```join```: associates the two streams or one stream and one physical table according to the conditions and merges them into a large stream for related calculations.
     + ```dimJoin```  associate a stream with a physical table which can be a file or a db table, and all matching records are retained
-    + ```dimLeftJoin```  After a flow is associated with a physical table, all data of the flow is reserved and fields that do not match the physical table are left blank
+    + ```dimLeftJoin```  After a flow is associated with a physical table, all context of the flow is reserved and fields that do not match the physical table are left blank
     + ```join```
     + ```leftJoin```
 + ```union```: merges the two streams.
-+ ```split```: splits a data stream into different data streams according to tags for downstream analysis and calculation.
++ ```split```: splits a context stream into different context streams according to tags for downstream analysis and calculation.
 + ```with```: specifies related strategies during the calculation, including Checkpoint and state storage strategies, etc.

 # Strategy